-The Palm Beach County Division of Emergency Management encourages all residents to "Know Your Zone."
+As part of preparing for emergencies, the Palm Beach County Division of Emergency Management encourages all residents to "Know Your Zone."
 Knowing your storm surge evacuation area, flood zone, nearest shelter location, grocery, and building supply stores with emergency generators, and gas stations with transfer switches to emergency power is an important step to ensure that you and your family are prepared for a hurricane.
-This information is readily available by downloading the PBC DART application (Disaster Assessment and Resource Tool), on your smartphone and entering your home address.
+This information is readily available by downloading the PBC DART application (Disaster Assessment and Resource Tool), on your smart phone and entering your home address.